emartech/gap-secret-editor/README.md

 repository.

 For macOS download the .dmg file, double-click on it, and drag the "GAP Secret Editor" icon onto "Applications".
+For Windows download the .exe file and double-click on it.

 ## Logging

-Application logs can be found in the `~/Library/Logs/gap-secret-editor/` directory.
+Application logs can be found in the following directory:
+- For macOS: `~/Library/Logs/gap-secret-editor/`
+- For Windows: `%USERPROFILE%\AppData\Roaming\gap-secret-editor\logs`

 ## For developers